 Beacon / iBeacon

-Indoor navigation system through beacon technology results in identifying the exact location of a person or an asset within the facility.
+This system if blended with beacon technology results in identifying the exact location of a person or an asset within the facility.
 Beacon technology is possible through Bluetooth low energy technology, for transmitting signals and identifying the information as well.
 A Smartphone can detect signals and helps in tracking the assets around.

 Apple’s beacons are called iBeacon technology.
 Such beacons are used as part of an indoor navigation system due to the new audio feature.

 Also, read our blog Beacon Wayfinding For Indoor Location Tracking

 3D Indoor Maps